 There is one study that is especially pertinent to the conversation.
 One strain of a probiotic actually reduced certain autism-like behaviors in mice, including social behavior and repetitive actions.2 Human trials haven’t gone that far.
 However, one study on fecal transplants did show that the procedure led to more microbiome diversity.
 Fecal transplants involve fecal matter being collected from a donor, then strained before placing the material in a patient.
 This is done primarily to provide a powerful boost of healthy microflora.
 There is still a lot to understand here, but the more we learn about the connection, the more opportunity we have to try and use probiotics for a variety of health support options.

 In addition, there may be other supplemental options that can complement probiotics.
 We already know from studies of irritable bowel syndrome that when we have difficulty digesting something, it can affect the intestinal flora.3 Some of the most common examples of these for autistic people include heavy gluten and the milk protein casein.
 Some people try to focus on diets that skip these foods, but another good idea is to try Enzymedica’s GlutenEase™ Extra Strength.
 This provides enzymes that support the digestion of gluten and casein.
-A smoother digestive process combined with balanced bacteria means a healthy gut, and that is good news for all parts of your body, including your brain.
 Another option is Enzymedica Digest Spectrum™.
 It's approved by The Autism Hope Alliance to support multiple food intolerances.

 Comments will be approved before showing up.